 Radios at the Start and Finish of each stage.

-These must be shown in the safety plan and road book but do not require radio boards to be displayed.
-They do not require red flags.
+These must be shown in the safety plan and road book and require radio boards to be displayed.

 The Start, Flying Finish/Stop radio positions should be located to ensure direct communications are possible to Rally Control.

 Priority should be given to the safe running of the event and consideration should be given to the siting of these locations and this may necessitate the shortening of the stage route.

-Radios located at intermediate safety/medical intermediary points and at a shortcut re-join junction that safety vehicles may use.
-These locations must be shown in the safety plan and road book as well as having radio boards in place on the stage route.
-These locations must have a red flag.
+Radios need to be located at intermediate safety/medical intermediary points and at a shortcut re-join junction that safety vehicles may use.

 Radios needed to comply with the FIA requirement for a distance of approximately 5 kilometres between radio points.
-These locations must be shown in the safety plan and road book as well as having radio boards in place on the stage route.
-All these locations must also have a red flag.